 These brownies are made with unsweetened cocoa powder and melted chocolate, which gives them a dark, intense flavor.
 Frosting on top packs in a powerful punch of sweetness that ties everything together.

-If you're a fan of boxed brownie mixes, and especially love the Ghirardelli brownie mix, you'll love these EVEN more.
+If you're a fan of boxed brownie mixes, and especially love the crowd-favorite, Ghirardelli brownie mix, you'll love these EVEN more.

 Boxed brownie mixes usually result in dense, chewy brownies and that's what we've become accustomed to.
 That being said, a homemade brownie will be much more tender, have real chocolate and vanilla flavor, and a more authentic buttery melt-in-your-mouth texture.